Collaboration Projects

 Timeline

-• 4 May 2026: Online information meeting - register here
+• 4 May 2026: Online information meeting - presentation slides

 • 18 May 2026: Application deadline.
 Send your application to applications@copenhagenfintech.dk